frioux/blog/content/posts/linux-clocks.md

 This was a fun little issue to track down, especially the diversion into C.  I look forward to verifying issues at such a low level in the future.

+Addendum: I use precision and accuracy interchangeably above.
+Technically all I mean is higher resolution values.
+It is beyond the scope of this article to discuss accuracy and precision.